-Sparrows have subtle colors and more earth tones in their plumage, though they can have very fine and distinct markings, including eye lines, well-defined facial patterns or clear streaking on the underparts.
-Finches are typically brighter with bold splashes of yellow or red on their plumage, but less refined markings.
+Sparrows have subtle colors and more earth tones in their plumage, though they can have very fine and distinct markings, including eye lines, well-defined facial patterns, or clear streaking on the underparts.
+Finches are typically brighter with bold splashes of yellow or red on their plumage, but often have less refined markings.

 - Bill Size and Shape

 Both of these birds eat a wide variety of seeds, but sparrows prefer larger seeds and grains while finches prefer finer seeds such as a Nyjer.
 Their bills reflect those preferences, and sparrows' bills are generally larger and thicker, often with a slight curvature on the culmen.
 Finches have smaller, more delicate bills that are more sharply pointed.

 Sparrows generally have longer tails that they are more apt to actively flash, wag, or wave.
 Finches have shorter tails that are generally narrower, and they do not flash their tails as frequently.